 The Math Intervention/Programming Instrument (MIPI) measures students' knowledge of the previous year's math curriculum.
 It shows teachers how well students understand different math concepts so they can identify appropriate programming for students.

 Who takes the MIPI?

-• With the exception of students in Math 10C, the MIPI is optional for students in Grades 2 to 10, including those in French immersion and bilingual programs.
+- Students in Math 10C - the MIPI is optional for students in Grade 2 to Grade 9, including those in French immersion and bilingual programs.